 This book profoundly changed my views on consciousness/artificial intelligence and life/simulation theory and lead to a lot of highly interesting thoughts.
 I wouldn’t give 5 stars for the story alone, but certainly for all the thought-provoking implications.

-This book sparked some interesting thoughts and an even more interesting discussion on Hacker News.
+It also sparked some interesting written thoughts and an even more interesting discussion on Hacker News.